sigmaenigma/automobile-odb1-honda-del-sol/python/README.md

-# OBD1 Data Reader for 1994 Honda Del Sol
+# OBD1 Data Reader for 1994 Honda Del Sol (Python)

 This repository contains a proof-of-concept Python script designed to read OBD1 data from a 1994 Honda Del Sol using a Raspberry Pi.
 This script is not in a production state and should be used with caution.